schlopp96/PyFiTransfer/README.md

 # PyFiTransfer

-> **_Python File Transfer v0.1.0_**
+> **_Python File Transfer v0.2.0_**

 ## About

 - **_PyFiTransfer_** is a simple program developed as a way to easily transfer files of a given extension-type from one directory to a destination directory.

-- Came about as a personal script for moving my game screenshots to my primary "pictures" folder easily without having to manually _copy-and-paste_ after every time playing a game.
+- Created as a solution for easily moving gaming screenshots to my primary "pictures" folder easily without having to manually _copy-and-paste_ after every time playing a game.

 ---